 Research Assistants (RA) are current degree-seeking students enrolled in the DBH Program contracted by Cummings Graduate Institute to support current Faculty and Curriculum Designers in specific subject areas where they have expertise.
 RA positions are subject to availability based upon the needs of Cummings Graduate Institute.
 Quantity and availability of RA positions varies by term.
-Positions are strictly appointed by the Program Director and/or CEO
+Positions are strictly appointed by the Director of the DBH Program and/or CEO.